Robert Hamilton Russell: Australia

 Russell went to Australia for the benefit of his health, arriving in 1890 and established himself at Hawthorn a suburb of Melbourne, as a general practitioner.
 Here he became doctor to the Grainger family and commenced a lifelong friendship with Percy Grainger.
 Russell was, however, anxious to do surgical work and in 1892 was appointed a member of the honorary staff of the Royal Children's Hospital, Melbourne.
 Russell became particularly interested in the problem of inguinal hernia in the young and read a paper on this subject at the intercolonial medical congress at Brisbane in 1899.
 This and other papers on allied subjects were published in The Lancet in 1899 and 1900.
 In 1901 Russell was appointed to the honorary surgical staff of The Alfred Hospital, Melbourne.
 In 1903 Russell was elected president of the Medical Society of Victoria, his presidential address was an exposition on "The Congenital Origin of Hernia", given in January 1904.
 His reputation as a surgeon was now established, and his papers in medical journals were giving him worldwide recognition; some particularly important and original work dealt with the treatment of fractures.
 Russell was in England when World War I broke out and did valuable work both in France and England in the earlier years of it.
 On his return to Australia he took up his work again at the Alfred and Children's hospitals, but resigned his Alfred hospital appointment in 1920 and five years later retired from the children's hospital.
 In 1920 he founded the Victorian Association of Surgeons.
 After his retirement he retained his interest in surgery and particularly in the foundation of the Royal Australasian College of Surgeons at Melbourne.
 At the annual meeting of the fellows of that college in 1930 he was presented with his portrait by George Washington Lambert.
 He had been a member of the council from its inception, and at the time of his death was as censor-in-chief entrusted with the controlling of admissions to fellowship.

+Personal life

+During the 1890s, Russell proposed to Melian Stawell, a classical scholar, internationalist campaigner, writer and the sister of his colleague Richard Rawdon Stawell, in Melbourne but the proposal was rejected.

 In later years he suffered from osteoarthritis, became very lame, and was threatened with the loss of the sight of one of his eyes.
 This may have been a contributing cause of the accident by which he lost his life while driving a motor car on 30 April 1933.
 He never married, he was cremated and the remains returned to England.